XPX-MMC/python-1-exercises/Assignments.md

 # Python Intro I Assignments
-Submit a PR for each assignment.
+Commit and push up after each assignment.

 # Ex.
 1 Hello World
 Create a Python function named `hello_world` that accepts a string